Rubelkhan1997/themelooks-task/README.md

 2. Navigate to the Project Directory:

 cd themelooks-task

 3. Copy the Environment File:

-copy .env.example and save it as a .env file Create a database name "themelooks" and import it into Database.
+copy .env.example and save it as a .env file Create a database name "themelooks" and import it into the Database.
 Adjust the database credentials in the .env file according to your MySQL configuration

 4. Install PHP Dependencies via Composer:

 composer install

 5. Generate Application Key:

 php artisan key:generate

 6. Start the Development Server: